$ cd fundamentals-of-devops

 5 | max_worker_nodes : The maximum number of worker nodes to run. |

-To deploy the EKS cluster, authenticate to AWS as described in Authenticating to AWS on the command line, and run the following commands:
+To deploy the EKS cluster, authenticate to AWS, and run the following commands:

 $ tofu init